RememberOfLife/mirabel/README.md

   * could send an event to the send queue to make it deconstruct and release a closed connection, just as in the network client the sendqueue should be the only one editing that info
   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it
 * metagui game load options are not created and initialized correctly if the game is started via network (i.e. its comboboxes are not set via interaction and the creation doesnt fire)
+* fix windows build to work with plugin loading

 ## todo
-* finalize config api and implement it
+* implement config cj serialization, and proper config meta gui window; actually use a config file for saving!
 * problem with plugins
   * if method gets unloaded while opts are created -> memory leak
   * new game on server probably does wrong things if game has opts but is given str opts NULL